djFatNerd/ulu-main/README.md

   – space-delimited field overrides.
 - `OVERTURE_TIMEOUT` – HTTP timeout in seconds.
 - `OVERTURE_PROXY` – HTTP(S) proxy URL if your environment requires tunnelling provider traffic.
+- `OVERTURE_CACHE_DIR` – directory used to persist Overture responses for reuse (default `data/overture_cache`).
+- `--overture-cache-only` / `OVERTURE_CACHE_ONLY=1` – disable live API calls and rely solely on files already present in the cache directory.
+Populate the cache by running the workflow once while online or by copying pre-downloaded payloads into the directory using the naming scheme produced by the online runs.

 ### Combination 3 – Google only